jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 ```

 4. Trigger a message.
 Upon success, you will receive **200 OK** status as a response.
 Copy the **message ID** from the response **message** to the clipboard.
-5. For monitoring the message in the message monitor of SAP Integration Suite, see above.
+5. For monitoring the message in the message monitor of SAP Integration Suite, see steps 3 to 5 in [option 1](#option-1-using-bruno-api-client).

 ## Summary